Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Discussion

-{\bf Transferability.} Since the plate-based force transfer mimics on purpose the pre-surgery physiological conditions, it is justified to assume that the favorable characteristics are preserved no matter how patient-specific bone data or loading conditions may differ from the particular setting of the present work.
+{ Since the plate-based force transfer mimics on purpose the pre-surgery physiological conditions, it is justified to assume that the favorable characteristics are preserved no matter how patient-specific bone data or loading conditions may differ from the particular settings of the present work.
+Reliable conclusions clearly require further simulation results.

 Remodeling depends on mechanical stimulus, biochemical processes, on age, sex and individual disposition showing considerable scatter between individuals.
-As a consequence, models for remodeling necessarily contain uncertainties and simulations cannot be predictive in a deterministic way. \\[2mm] {\bf Realization.} The novel fixation concept can be realized without considerable changes in implant geometry and surgery techniques.
-The surface of the stem must be sufficiently smooth.
-For realizing a low-friction regime at the implant-bone interface, a protective thin film of a biocompatible Diamond-Like Carbon (DLC) is favorable and well-established for its excellent bio- and hemocompatibility \cite{Robertson.2002}.
-Friction coefficients generally in the range of 0.05-0.2 have been reported for DLC \cite{Grill.1997} which are considerably lower than oxidized Ti-alloy surfaces \cite{RamosSaenz.2010}.
+As a consequence, models for remodeling necessarily contain uncertainties and simulations cannot be predictive in a deterministic way.

-Relative motion of the implant with respect to bone can be avoided by an interface layer between stem and bone similar to the cemented fixation, where a soft material is filled in which exhibits a low shear modulus and by virtue of incompressibility (Poisson contraction close to 0.5) a relatively high compression modulus.

-In either case, the stem serves and preserves the purpose of implant stability by interaction with surrounding bone through normal contact stresses.

-{\bf Limitations.} The proposed fixation concept crucially relies on sufficient stiffness and strength of tibial bone and therefore not applicable in any case.
-In conclusion, the key premise to apply the proposed concept of avoiding stress-shielding along with bone resorption, is that other medical indications do not overrule this aspect.
+The proposed fixation concept crucially relies on sufficient stiffness and strength of tibial bone { in the resection plane, which is, however, not stronger loaded than in presurgery, physiological conditions.} In conclusion, the key premise to apply the proposed concept of avoiding stress-shielding along with bone resorption, is that other medical indications do not overrule this aspect.

-There are several simplifications in the model in terms of one single loading instead of a full gait analysis \cite{Galloway.2013}, \cite{Bergmann.2014}, \cite{Knarr.2016}, thereby restricting to pure axial forces and e.g. no shear forces, no consideration of muscles and ligaments.
+There are several simplifications in the model in terms of one single loading instead of a full gait analysis \cite{Galloway.2013}, \cite{Bergmann.2014}, thereby restricting to pure axial forces and e.g. no shear forces, no consideration of muscles and ligaments.
 Moreover, the cement mantle is assumed to exhibit constant thickness, clearly an idealization \cite{Taylor.2015}.
+The same is true for the assumption of sticking friction condition everywhere on the stem surface.

+All findings are predictions from the lab in silico, since experimental results of the lab in vitro or even from clinical research in vivo are missing. }